 The Eagle Island chum salmon spawning channel (spawning channel) project has a long history.
 In 2010, a scoping project, funded by the Bonneville Power Administration (BPA) through the LCR chum salmon BiOp project (2008-710-00), was initiated to identify potential chum salmon spawning channel sites within the East Fork Lewis and North Fork Lewis river basins.
 Over the course of several years, multiple sites in both basins were monitored and evaluated.
 At the end of this process, it was determined that the Eagle Island site had the highest potential for a successful spawning channel (Lewis Basin Groundwater Investigations and Spawning Channel Design chapter).
 A mixture of funding sources (BPA, the Odessa Water Withdrawal mitigation fund, and WA State) have been used over the last four to five years to complete the spawning channel project up to the construction phase.
 We have final designs and all the necessary State, local, and Federal construction permits including ESA coverage and a completed cultural resources review (106 permit) in hand.
+A copy of the completed design report and permit drawings are included in our application package.
 In 2018, we applied for and received a \$100K grant through the LCFRBs Salmon Funding Recovery Board (SFRB) (project ID 18-1413) to use towards construction of the spawning channel.
 In the fall of 2018, the access road to the site was improved and approximately \$450K of construction materials (rock, spawning gravel, and logs), purchased through BPA project 2008-710-00, were moved on-site and the out-of-water section of the spawning channels alignment was cleared.
-Our plan, if all the necessary funding can be secured, is to complete construction of the spawning channel in the late spring and summer of 2020.
+Our plan, if all the necessary funding can be secured, is to complete construction of the spawning channel in the late spring and summer of 2021.
 As of the date that this proposal was submitted, the intent is to use staff from WDFWs Construction and Asset Management Program (CAMP) to accomplish the construction of the spawning channel.